rosalindfranklininstitute/FlowCron-Globus_Flow-side/README.md

 **Do not assign a role to anyone else nor attempt to assign any role if you are not experienced with using the Globus UI.**

 We have already communicated with the Globus support team for a future feature to be added.
-This feature will allow Flow administrators to set to be the only Manager in all of the runs of their Flow, and to be able to disable the ability of people who can run their Flows from being capable of assigning or changing roles on Flows runs.
+This feature will allow a Flow administrator to be set as the only Manager in all of the runs of their Flow, and to be able to disable the ability of people who can run their Flow from being capable of assigning or changing roles on Flow's runs.

-After the Unit of Work finishes being computed on the HPC (either successfully or unsuccessfully), any files and folders generated within the Unit of Work directory (in our example the `Job_Dir`) will be transferred back (transfer with sync to not waste time re-transferring the original files back) to the same location (Globus collection/path) where you uploaded the Unit of Work from.
+After the Unit of Work finishes being computed on the HPC (either successfully or unsuccessfully), any files and folders generated within the Unit of Work directory (in our example the `Job_Dir`) will be transferred back (transfer with sync to not waste time re-transferring the original files back) to the same location (Globus collection/path) where the Unit of Work was uploaded from.

-If the `Delete job directory in <HPC-name> after transferring the results back?` was set to `false`, then the Unit of Work on the HPC will be deleted.
+If the `Delete job directory in <HPC-name> after transferring the results back?` was set to `true`, then the Unit of Work on the HPC will be deleted.

-If the Unit of Work finished successfully, and `Delete job directory` set to false, then the Unit of Work directory structure will continue being stored in the cron service directory location (the path provided in Question 4 in [here](#running-the-bash-script)), under the `AnalysedFiles` directory, under the name `<Unit_of_Work_directory_name>_<flow_run_UUID>`.
+If the Unit of Work finished successfully, and `Delete job directory` set to `false`, then the Unit of Work directory structure will continue being stored in the cron service directory location (the path provided in Question 4 in [here](#running-the-bash-script)), under the `AnalysedFiles` directory, under the name `<Unit_of_Work_directory_name>_<flow_run_UUID>`.

 If the Unit of Work finished unsuccessfully, then its directory will continue being stored in the cron service directory location (the path provided in Question 4 in [here](#running-the-bash-script)), under the `FailedJobs` directory, and the Unit of Work directory will be named `<Unit_of_Work_directory_name>_<flow_run_UUID>`